JTHorn-eng/Slip-box/README.md

 # Slipbox
-A research tool for academics
+A research and note-taking tool for academics

 ## About